-Chapter 16The Era of Smart Weapons 305

-Cruise Missiles 305

-Smart Bombs 307

-High-Tech Surveillance 308

-Drones 309

-The Cost of Technological Sophistication 310

-Asymmetrical Warfare 311

-Technology and Terrorism 313

-Cyberterrorism and Cyberattacks 315

-Military Technologies in a Changing World 317

-Questions for Discussion 319

-Notes 320Chapter 17How New Weapons Emerge-And How They

-May Be Contained 323

-Action and Reaction 323 Social Structure and the Development of Military Technologies 324 Organizational Interests and the Air Weapon 329 Social Revolution and the Enlargement of War 331 Industrial Technology in the Service of War 333 Controlling Military Technologies 335 Historical Attempts to Limit New Weapons 336 A Successful Example of Arms Control 337 Gun Control in Old Japan 339 The Control of Nuclear Weapons 341 Deterrence, but No More 341 The Perils of Proliferation 342 Questions for Discussion 343 Notes 344 part seven The Shaping and Control of Technology 347 Chapter 18 Technology and Its Creators: Who's in Charge of Whom?
-349 Technological Advance and Cultural Lag 349 Technology, Globalization, and Cultural Convergence 351 Experts, Expertise, and the Shaping of Technology 355 Engineers and the Control of Technology 358 Questions for Discussion 363 Notes 364 Chapter 19 Organizations and Technological Change 367 Technology as a Cause of Organizational Structure 367 Technology as a Consequence of Organizational Structure 372 Organizations and New Information Technologies 375 Interorganizational Relations and Technological Development 378 Organizations and Technological Innovation 379 Entrepreneurs and Organizations 381 Questions for Discussion 383 Notes 384 Chapter 20 Governing Technology 387 Government Actions and the Shaping of Technology 387 But Is It Really Necessary?
-391 Government Institutions for the Guidance of Technology 392 Processes 394 The Democratic Control of Technology 399 The Challenges of the Future 402 Questions for Discussion 403 Notes 404 Index 407

-\Box About the Author
+War and the Centralized State 308 Technological Change and Naval Culture in the Era of the Battleship 309 Weapons and the Making of the Modern World 310 Questions for Discussion 315 Chapter 16 The Era of Smart Weapons 319 Cruise Missiles 319 Smart Bombs 321 High-Tech Surveillance 322 Drones 323 The Cost of Technological Sophistication 325 Asymmetrical Warfare 326 Cyberterrorism and Cyberattacks 330 Military Technologies in a Changing World 332 Questions for Discussion 334 Chapter 17 How New Weapons Emerge-And How They May Be Contained 337 Action and Reaction 337 Social Structure and the Development of Military Technologies 338 Expanding the Scale and Scope of War 345 Industrial Technology in the Service of War 347 Controlling Military Technologies 350 The Perils of Proliferation 357 Questions for Discussion 358 PART SEVEN The Shaping and Control of Technology 361 Chapter 18 Technology and Its Creators: Who's in

+Charge of Whom?
+363

+Technological Advance and Cultural Lag 363 Technology, Globalization, and Cultural Convergence 365 Experts, Expertise, and the Shaping of Technology 369 Engineers and the Control of Technology 373 Questions for Discussion 378

+Chapter 19 Organizations and Technological Change 381

+Technology as a Cause of Organizational Structure 381 Technology as a Consequence of Organizational Structure 386 Organizational Size and Technological Innovation 390 Organizations and New Information Technologies 392 Interorganizational Relations and Technological Development 395 Entrepreneurs and Organizations 396 Questions for Discussion 398

+Chapter 20 Governing Technology 401

+Government Actions and the Shaping of Technology 401 Paying for Science and Technology 404 But Is It Really Necessary?
+405 Government Institutions for the Guidance of Technology 407 How Government Policies Shape Technological Change 409 The Democratic Control of Technology413The Challenges of the Future417Questions for Discussion418

+Notes

+Index 421

+ABOUT THE AUTHOR

 Rudi Volti is Emeritus Professor of Sociology at Pitzer College, where he was a founding member of the program in Science, Technology, and Society of the Claremont Colleges.
-His books and articles have covered a variety of topics on the interaction of technology and society, including technology transfer to East Asia, the history of the engineering profession, the origin of frozen foods, and the history of automobile engines.
-His personal encounters with modern technology center on cars, motorcycles, and model railroading. this page left intentionally blank
+His books and articles have covered a variety of topics on the interaction of technology and society, including technology transfer to East Asia, the history of the engineering profession, the origin of frozen foods, commercial air travel, and the history of automobile engines.
+His personal encounters with modern technology center on cars, motorcycles, and model railroading.